-Equipment needed: Appendix 2a printed, Appendix 2b/2c/2d/2e printed (select the page relevant to your section) felt tips, coloured pencils.
-Method:
+Equipment needed: Appendix 2a printed, Appendix 2b/2c/2d/2e printed (select the

 - 1. Split into small groups, and give out copies of Appendix 2 to each group (1 or 2 copies per group, just so everyone can see).
 Explain that it shows the different uniform that members of Girlguiding have worn over time. - 2.
 In small groups, look at the uniform shown in Appendix 2.
 Talk about what you like and dislike.
 What looks different, and what's stayed the same? - 3.
 Give out the pens and pencils, and give each young member a copy of the paper doll in Appendix 2a.
 Using the paper dolls, they should design a new uniform using their favourite parts of the historic uniforms.